PDAL/PDAL/doc/stages/writers.las.rst

   which is equivalent to specifying all the values EXCEPT the scale and offset values.
 Scale and offset values can be forwarded as a group by using the special values 'scale' and 'offset' respectively.
-The special value 'all' is equivalent to specifying 'header', 'scale' and 'offset'.
+The special value 'all' is equivalent to specifying 'header', 'scale', 'offset' and 'vlr' (see below).
-  If an option is specified explicitly, it will override any forwarded value.
+  If a header option is specified explicitly, it will override any forwarded header value.
-  If a LAS file is the result of multiple LAS input files, the values to be forwarded must match or they will be ignored.
+  If a LAS file is the result of multiple LAS input files, the header values to be forwarded must match or they will be ignored and a default will be used instead.

+  VLRs can be forwarded by using the special value 'vlr'.
+VLRs containing the following User IDs are NOT forwarded: 'LASF_Projection', 'LASF_Spec', 'liblas', 'laszip encoded'.
+These VLRs are known to contain information regarding the formatting of the data and will be rebuilt properly in the output file as necessary.
+Unlike header values, VLRs from multiple input files are accumulated and each is written to the output file.
+Forwarded VLRs may contain duplicate User ID/Record ID pairs.

 minor_version
   All LAS files are version 1, but the minor version (0 - 4) can be specified